 Note: these maps may be dated – please check the main Alberta PLUZs website for more recent maps.
 Stays are typically limited to 14 days.
 Please exercise caution and leave no trace.

-Alternatively, there are many Provincial campgrounds across the country that are super nice and offer all the amenities you need.
 Camping fees start at under $30 and you can reserve ahead.